oldcityws/SimpleTimer/README.md

 # SimpleTimer
 Barebones task timer that records tasks

-NEW: Separates TXT logs by YYYY-MM and YYYY-MM-DD
+NEW: Separates TXT logs by YYYY-MM and YYYY-MM-DD <br>
-2023: Converts decimal number to hours & minutes.
+2023: Converts decimal number to hours & minutes. <br>
 Currently exports to a text file and creates <br>
 an entry into a SQLite unencrypted database.<br>